CORONAVIRUS (COVID-19) INFORMATION

 If you are experiencing a cough, flu-like symptoms and/or COVID-19 symptoms, please call us before visiting.
 At this time, we are not testing for COVID-19.
 When you call, ask to speak with the health clinic receptionist at your preferred location, and let him or her know that you are experiencing a cough, flu-like symptoms and/or COVID-19 symptoms.
 You will be transferred to a nurse for triage.
 Although we can not test for COVID-19, our provider care teams will call you and check in on you if you p[rovide your name and number.
 By taking this step, you help keep our health care personnel and clients within our facilities from getting infected or exposed.

 Latest CDC and ISDH guidance

-If you are experiencing a shortness of breath, cough and a fever (100.4 F +), the CDC and ISDH requests we advise you to stay home for two weeks.
+If you are experiencing shortness of breath, cough and a fever (100.4 F +), the CDC and ISDH requests we advise you to stay home for two weeks.
 Visits to medical offices and hospitals for these concerns should be limited to worsening or severe symptoms.
 If you would like to visit with our medical providers and are experiencing these symptoms, please let us know.
 We will ask you to remain in the parking lot and to call us from the parking lot when you arrive.
-A member of our patient care team will greet you in the parking lot and screen you for signs and symptoms compatible to COVID-19.
+A member of our patient care team will greet you in the parking lot and screen you for signs and symptoms compatible with COVID-19.